Back

 November 25, 2025

-When planning a new production facility or renting an industrial hall, it all starts with a hall plan.
-The machines are drawn in as rectangles, the aisles are marked – and on paper, everything seems to fit perfectly.
-But the reality after moving in often looks different: pallets block the walkways, employees have to constantly move semi-finished products around to get to materials, and the forklift truck has hardly any room to turn.
+When planning a new production facility or leasing an industrial hall, everything starts with a layout plan.
+Machines are drawn as rectangles, aisles are marked – and on paper, everything seems to fit perfectly.
+However, the reality after moving in often looks different: pallets block walkways, employees constantly have to rearrange semi-finished products to get to material, and the forklift barely has room to turn.

-The reason for this chaos is a widespread planning error: too much focus is placed on the pure ‘footprint’ of the plant, i.e. the area that the machine physically covers.
-This overlooks the fact that production consists not only of the machining process itself, but also, in equal parts, of internal logistics.
-A machine must be able to ‘breathe’.
-This means that it needs defined zones for the inflow, standstill and outflow of material.
-These so-called buffer zones are not wasted rent, but a prerequisite for a smooth value-added process.
+The reason for this chaos is a common planning error: the focus is too heavily on the pure "footprint" of the system, i.e., the area physically covered by the machine.
+What is forgotten is that production consists not only of the processing itself but equally of internal logistics.
+A machine must be able to "breathe."
+This means it requires defined zones for the inflow, temporary storage, and outflow of material.
+These so-called buffer zones are not wasted rent but a prerequisite for a smooth value creation process.

-Every manufacturing process begins with raw materials.
-Even if you work according to strict ‘just-in-time’ principles, every plant needs an operational stock directly at the workplace.
-The machine operator should not have to run to the central warehouse for every component.
+Every manufacturing process begins with raw material.
+Even if you work according to strict "Just-in-Time" principles, every system requires an operational supply directly at the workstation.
+The machine operator should not have to walk to the central warehouse for every component.

-This is where Kanban shelves or pallet storage spaces come into play.
+This is where Kanban shelves or pallet spaces come into play.
 When planning your space, ask yourself: How is the material delivered?
-Does it come on Euro pallets, in mesh boxes or as long goods?
-A single Euro pallet storage space (0.96m²) quickly requires two to three square metres of actual space, including the necessary handling space.
+Does it arrive on Euro pallets, in wire mesh boxes, or as long goods?
+A single Euro pallet space (0.96m²) quickly requires two to three square meters of actual area, including the necessary handling space.
 If you process two different raw materials, this requirement doubles.
-If this defined space is not available, the material is left in the aisle – a classic safety risk and a violation of the SUVA (Swiss Accident Insurance Fund) guidelines regarding clear escape routes.
+If this defined space is missing, the material stands in the aisle – a classic safety risk and a violation of SUVA (Swiss National Accident Insurance Fund) guidelines regarding clear escape routes.

-Probably the most frequently underestimated volume in a production hall is what is known as ‘semi-finished goods’ or ‘work in progress’ (WIP).
-In an ideal world, a part flows seamlessly from process step A to process step B. In reality, there are cycle time differences.
+Perhaps the most frequently underestimated volume in a production hall is the so-called "semi-finished goods" or "Work in Progress" (WIP).
+In an ideal world, a part from process step A flows seamlessly to process step B. In reality, there are cycle time differences.
 If machine A produces faster than machine B can process, a bottleneck occurs.

-These semi-finished parts have to be stored somewhere.
-Even more critical is the space required for physically-related waiting times.
+These semi-finished parts must be stored somewhere.
+Even more critical is the space requirement for physically determined waiting times.
 Do glued parts need to cure?
 Do welded components need to cool down before they can be measured or further processed?
-This ‘maturing process’ requires buffer areas that do not belong to either the warehouse or the machine, but form their own zone.
-If this requirement is underestimated, expensive production areas quickly become improvised storage rooms, which drastically reduces the efficiency of the entire line.
+This "maturation process" requires buffer areas that belong neither to storage nor to the machine but form their own zone.
+If this requirement is underestimated, expensive production areas quickly become improvised storage rooms, drastically reducing the efficiency of the entire line.

 When the part leaves the machine, it is often not yet ready for shipment.
-In modern production lines, quality assurance (QA) often takes place directly at the machine (‘quality at the source’).
-This means you need space for an inspection table, measuring equipment and, again, separate containers for ‘good parts’ and ‘rejects’.
+In modern production lines, quality assurance (QA) often takes place directly at the machine ("Quality at the Source").
+This means you need space for an inspection table, measuring devices, and separate containers for "good parts" and "rejects."

 In addition, the finished goods must be transported away.
-The same logic applies here as for input: when the forklift driver picks up the finished pallet, he needs room to manoeuvre.
-Depending on the model, a forklift requires a working width of 3 to 4 metres to pick up a pallet safely without ramming into shelves or machines.
-These traffic areas are included in the rental price, but must be kept clear for operational purposes.
+The same logic applies here as with input: when the forklift driver picks up the finished pallet, they need maneuvering space.
+A forklift, depending on the model, requires an aisle width of 3 to 4 meters to safely pick up a pallet without bumping into shelves or machines.
+These traffic areas are included in the rental price but must be kept clear operationally.

-So how much space do you really need?
-Experts in factory planning and work organisation (e.g. according to REFA methodology) warn against calculating too tightly.
-A proven rule of thumb says: the pure machine floor plan should be multiplied by a factor of 2.5 to 3 to determine the actual space requirement, including operation, maintenance, material buffers and traffic routes.
+So, how much space do you really need?
+Experts in factory planning and work organization (e.g., according to REFA methodology) warn against calculating too tightly.
+A proven rule of thumb states: the pure machine footprint should be multiplied by a factor of 2.5 to 3 to determine the actual space requirement, including operation, maintenance, material buffers, and traffic routes.

-In reality, a 10m² CNC machine therefore requires around 30m² of hall space in order to operate productively.
-Saving money here is a false economy.
-The cost of the additional square metres of rent is usually significantly lower than the personnel costs incurred as a result of inefficient processes, search times and constant rearrangement of materials.
+A 10m² CNC machine therefore actually requires closer to 30m² of hall space to be operated productively.
+Those who save here save at the wrong end.
+The cost of an additional square meter of rent is usually significantly less than the personnel costs incurred by inefficient processes, search times, and constant rearrangement of material.

-Don't just view the rented space as a cost factor, but as a production tool.
+View the rental space not just as a cost block but as a production tool.
 A hall that offers enough space for buffer zones and a clear separation of value creation and logistics pays for itself through higher process speed and occupational safety.
-When viewing potential production areas, therefore, don't just check whether the machine fits in, but whether it can also work there.
+Therefore, when viewing potential production areas, do not just focus on whether the machine fits, but whether it can also operate efficiently there.